breakfastjs/organizers/CONTRIBUTING.md

 #### create a new workshop

 If you have an idea for a new workshop, you can dive right in and [build a new one](http://nodeschool.io/building-workshops.html).
-If you want feedback on your idea, open an issue on the [organizers repo issue tracker](https://github.com/nodeschool/organizers/issues/)
+If you want feedback on your idea, open an issue on the [organisers repo issue tracker](https://github.com/nodeschool/organisers/issues/)

 #### improve documentation

-A big part of nodeschool is documenting our process in a way that helps other organizers build successful communities around the world.
+A big part of nodeschool is documenting our process in a way that helps other organisers build successful communities around the world.

 If you come across something that is unclear, either in a workshop, on our website, or anywhere else that has content tracked by git, please **send pull requests**!